 Here are the top foods to add to your diet.

 Pomegranates are among the healthiest fruits on earth.
-They contain a range of beneficial plant compounds, unrivalled by other foods.
+They contain a range of beneficial plant compounds, unrivaled by other foods.
 Many studies have shown that they have incredible benefits for your body, and may lower the risk of all sorts of diseases.
 Benefits include…

-- High nutrient content: They are rich in Fiber, Protein, Vitamin C, Vitamin K, Folate and Potassium and bioactive plant compounds, but they also contain some sugar.
+- High nutrient content: They are rich in Fiber, Protein, Vitamin C, Vitamin K, Folate and Potassium, and bioactive plant compounds, but they also contain some sugar.

 - Anti-inflammatory properties: Pomegranate has potent anti-inflammatory properties, which are largely mediated by the antioxidant properties of the punicalagins.

 - Could help fight prostate cancer: Prostate cancer is the most common type of cancer in men.
 Laboratory studies have shown that pomegranate extract can slow down cancer cell reproduction, and even induce apoptosis (cell death) in cancer cells.